Home

 If you have just purchased raspberry plants for your home garden, here are very simple and basic instructions for how to plant your berry plants.

-Raspberries are one of the easiest and most rewarding fruits to grow for the home gardener.
+Raspberries are one of the easiest and most rewarding fruits to grow for the home gardener!

-A 20 - 25 foot row will supply plenty of fruit for eating fresh and preserving for a family of 4.
+20 - 25 foot row will supply plenty of fruit for eating fresh and preserving for a family of 4.

 A loam soil with a high organic matter content is the ideal soil in which to plant raspberries.
 The site should have good air circulation for disease prevention and full sun.